The Warsaw Ghetto Death Cards collection at the Jewish Historical Institute,

 For comments or questions related specifically to website technical issues, email: webmaster@JRI-Poland.org

-Under special arrangement, the JRI-Poland web site, mailing list, and database are hosted by
+Under special arrangement, the JRI-Poland mailing list is hosted by